Competent Leader (CL)

 - Achieved Advanced Leader Bronze award (or “old” Competent Leader award)

-- Served a complete term as a district leader (district director, club quality director, club growth director, public relations manager, administrative manager, finance manager, division director or area director).
+- Served a complete term as a district leader (district governor, lieutenant governor, public relations officer, secretary, treasurer, division governor or area governor).
 A complete term is defined as having served at least from September 1 through June 30.
 Those assuming office after September 1 do not qualify as having served a full term

 - Completed the High Performance Leadership program